aquaye11/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories counts the number of directories and sub-directories in the current directory.
 12-newest_files creates a script that displays the 10 newest files in the current directory with one file per line and sorted from the newest to the oldest
-13-unique
-   creates a script that takes a list of words as input and prints only words that appear exactly once.
-   Input format: One line, one word
-   Output format: One line, one word
-   Words should be sorted
+13-unique creates a script that takes a list of words as input and prints only words that appear exactly once.
+Input formatis one line, one word the output format is one line, one word and the words should be sorted
 14-findthatword displays lines containing the pattern “root” from the file /etc/passwd 15-countthatword displays the number of lines that contain the pattern “bin” in the file /etc/passwd 16-whatsnext displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd